 - ½ c Cilantro, Chopped

-- In a medium bowl, combine onion and salt and let sit to macerate while preparing tuna and jalapeno.
+- In a medium bowl, combine the red onion and salt.
+Let the onion macerate (soften) while preparing the tuna and jalapeño.

-- Add tuna, jalapeno and lime juice, toss gently and marinate in fridge ½ hour or up to 4 hours.
+- Add cubed tuna, jalapeños and lime juice, toss gently and marinate in fridge ½ hour or up to 4 hours.

-- Just before serving, add cilantro and season to taste with salt and pepper.
+- Just before serving, add cilantro and season to taste with extra salt and black pepper.